FlavScents AInsights Entry: Ethyl Methylphenylglycidate (CAS: 77-83-8)

 - Molecular Weight: 206.24 g/mol

-Ethyl Methylphenylglycidate is characterized by an epoxide functional group, which contributes to its sweet, fruity aroma reminiscent of strawberries.
-The presence of the phenyl group enhances its aromatic profile, making it a popular choice in flavor and fragrance formulations.
+- Functional Groups and Structure–Odor Relevance: Ethyl Methylphenylglycidate is characterized by an epoxide group and an ester linkage, contributing to its sweet, fruity aroma reminiscent of strawberries.
+The phenyl group enhances its aromatic intensity and diffusion.

 Citation hooks: FlavScents; PubChem; FEMA